KenKundert/kodi-control/README.rst

         9: go to 90%               e: go to end               x: stop
         BS: go back                f: skip forward

-As it starts, it immediately prints a list of available commands.
-Then you simply type individual characters to run the available commands.
+As it starts, it immediately prints a list of available actions.
+Then you simply type individual characters to run the desired action.

 You can specify the path to the *Kodi* executable and the name used by the *Kodi* binary in your settings file::